rgeraldes24/solc/docs/installing-hyperion.rst

 Linux Packages
 ==============

-Binary packages of Solidity are available at `solidity/releases <https://github.com/ethereum/solidity/releases>`_.
+Binary packages of Hyperion are available at `solidity/releases <https://github.com/ethereum/solidity/releases>`_.

 We also have PPAs for Ubuntu, you can get the latest stable